nortikin/sverchok/docs/nodes/list_struct/shift_mk2.rst

 ----------

 **level** - manipulation level, 0 - is objects shifting
-**enclose** - close data when shifting, that way ending cutted numbers turns to beginning
+**enclose** - close data when shifting, that way ending cut numbers turns to beginning

 Outputs
 -------